NIKKITAGARG/MindCureAi/README.md

 # YouthCare
-YouthCare is a mental health platform connecting students, parents, and doctors to promote well-being.
-It offers tools like assessments, expert consultations, and parental guidance to address student challenges.
-YouthCare fosters collaboration, early intervention, and personalized care to create a supportive environment for young minds to thrive.
+YouthCare is a mental health platform designed to bridge the gap between students, parents, and mental health professionals.
+It provides resources such as assessments, expert consultations, and parental support to address challenges faced by students.
+By fostering collaboration, enabling early intervention, and offering personalized care, YouthCare creates a nurturing environment where young minds can flourish.